 Abstract: Deportation of unauthorized immigrants has increasingly become one of the most heated topics in the U.S. However, little is known about cumulative deportation risk one faces.
 Using 2006-2013 U.S. deportation data and synthetic cohort life table method, this study estimates the cumulative probability of interior deportation for unauthorized immigrants in the U.S. over time and by gender.
-The results show that, depending on the examined year, an unauthorized immigrant in the U.S. faces up to 42% cumulative probability of being deported by age 55, which is far higher than commonly thought.
+The results show that, depending on the examined year, estimated length of stay, and age window of stay, an unauthorized immigrant in the U.S. faces up to 28% cumulative probability of being deported, which is far higher than commonly thought.
 Compared to the point-in-time deportation rates, the cumulative risks portray a completely different picture for the unauthorized immigrants facing deportation.
-When considering the average length of stay for individuals who were deported and those who are still in the country, the cumulative probabilities of deportation drop depending on the age window of stay.
 Moreover, the deportation risks diverge drastically by gender – across all analysis years, men at all ages have higher deportation prevalence than women – and the gap can be as large as 12 times depending on the year.
 The gender disparity in deportation risk has important and serious implications for Hispanic children’s wellbeing as well as inequality in the society.

 Abstract: Current U.S. immigration quota system that imposes limits on the number of green cards based on nationalities has not changed since 1991, while demand has increased exponentially.
 This results in long wait times for individuals from high demand countries.
 For employment-based green cards, in recent years, college-educated workers from India need to wait for over a decade before submitting applications.
 In contrast, Canada has implemented several favorable immigration policies to attract high-skilled immigrants.
 In this paper, I examine the effect of comparative immigration policies in the U.S. and Canada on immigrant inflows and labor market outcomes in Canada.
 I first show that the adoption of Express Entry, Canada's point-based immigration program, significantly increases new economic immigrants from India.
 I then estimate the labor market impact of new immigrants using an instrumental variable strategy.
 Preliminary results show that the surge of new immigrants does not negatively affect employment in local labor markets.